2KurvaGaming/ai-beginner-portfolio/contact.md

 # Let's Connect!📬

-I'm Bri — a beginner in AI and tech, and I'd love to hear from fellow learners and mentors.
+🤖I'm Bri — a beginner in AI.
+I'd love to hear from fellow learners and mentors.

 📫 You can reach me at:
 - **Email**: [2kurvagaming@gmail.com] [katerpyllerbot@gmail.com]